Dubai (2) Studio - Theatre making and creative learning in middle school drama

 May 9 - May 10, 2020

-Middle school drama teachers… “We are such stuff as dreams are made on”.
+Middle school drama teachers… “We are such stuff as dreams are made on” – Theatre making and creative learning in middle school drama.

 Teaching MS drama is a weird mixture of savoury and spicy ingredients.
 There are extraordinarily creative, exuberant students next to listless, lethargic lost ones.
 There will be students who want to be there all the time and students who want the floor to swallow them up rather than step inside the drama studio.
 There may be externally enforced assessment criteria that have very little to do with the art of collectively making theatre together.
 Bridging the gap and involving everyone in a process of self discovery that is beneficial to the group often feels like walking blindfold through a minefield.
 In this workshop, theatre making and creative learning is placed at the centre without resorting to tests, tick boxes and manufactured criteria for assessment.
 This approach liberates, enthuses and engages teachers and students alike.